 Winger Tony Sealy did play for both clubs, spending time on loan at Port Vale and settling well at Leicester in the years from 1985 to 1987.
 Sealy emigrated to Hong Kong and his life in football has been sensational since moving to The East, being the manager of Hong Kong FC for 21 years, from 1995 to 2016, he has later moved into administration.

-Players in both camps,
+List of players in both camps,